-- 11.2 If consensus is not attained in 11.1 and the instructor believes that the Letter of Accommodation restricts the student's ability to meet Bona Fide Occupational or Educational Requirements, the instructor may appeal the terms of the Letter of Accommodation by consulting with the Program Chair to discuss their concerns about the accommodation and will identify the grounds for an appeal by providing the essential skills, knowledge, course objectives, learning outcomes, and, if applicable, professional licensing requirements that may not be met, in writing to the Manager of Accessibility and Wellness Services within 3 business days of the collaborative session. - 11.3 Alternatively, if consensus is not attained in 11.1 and the Instructor believes that the Letter of Accommodation represents Undue Hardship, the instructor may appeal the terms of the Letter of Accommodation by consulting with the Program Chair to discuss their concerns about the accommodation and will identify the grounds for an appeal by sending a letter to the Director, Academic Experience (DAE) (or designate) stating the rationale and evidence supporting their claim of undue hardship no later than 3 business days after the meeting with the Program Chair. - 11.4 The DAE (or designate) may consult with the appropriate Dean, the student, Accessibility Services, legal services (if required), and other relevant personnel when evaluating the Appeal and Letter of Accommodation. - 11.5 The DAE (or designate) will communicate their decision in writing to the student, the instructor, and Accessibility Services no later than 10 business days after receiving the appeal.
+- 11.1 When an Instructor has concerns that an Accommodation restricts the Student's ability to meet Bona Fide Educational Requirements, the Instructor will identify and provide the essential skills, knowledge, course objectives, learning outcomes, and, if applicable, professional licensing requirements that may not be met in writing to the Access Strategist within 3 business days of receiving the Letter of Accommodation. - 11.2 Prior to placing the Appeal, the Instructor will consult with the Program Chairperson to discuss their concerns about the Accommodation and review it in relation to the essential skills, knowledge, course objectives, learning outcomes, and, if applicable, professional licensing requirements that may not be met. - 11.3 If the Access Strategist and Instructor cannot resolve the concerns related to the Letter of Accommodation, a meeting will be arranged within 3 business days with the Director of Student Services, the appropriate Dean, Instructor, Access Strategist, and Manager of Accessibility and Wellness Services. - 11.4 If after complying with 11.1 and 11.2 the Instructor believes that the Letter of Accommodation represents Undue Hardship, the Instructor may appeal the terms of the Letter of Accommodation by sending a letter to the Director of Student Services stating the rationale and evidence supporting their claim of Undue Hardship no later than 3 business days after the meeting referred to in 11.2. - 11.5 The Director of Student Services may consult with the appropriate Dean, the Student, Accessibility Services, legal services, and other relevant personnel when evaluating the Appeal and Letter of Accommodation. - 11.6 The Director of Student Services will communicate their decision in writing to the Student and Instructor no later than 5 business days after receiving the appeal.
 The decision will be considered final.
-If applicable, the Access Strategist will revise the Letter of Accommodation to reflect the appeal decision. - 11.6 In all cases, accommodations must remain in place until a final decision has been made.
+If applicable, the Access Strategist will revise the Letter of Accommodation to reflect the Appeal decision.